-Table 1 provides a correlation between specific airworthiness requirements and safety critical information categories, noted by an "X", to assist with including or describing safety critical information within a proposed certification plan.
+The shaded areas in Table 1 provide a correlation between specific airworthiness requirements and safety critical information categories to assist with including or describing safety critical information within a proposed certification plan.
 See each of the notes for additional information.